salmonkarp/tp/docs/UserGuide.md

 Examples:
 * `attend 2 c/t5` marks the attendance for tutorial 5 of the 2nd person in the address book.
 * `find Betsey` followed by `attend 1 c/t7` marks the attendance for tutorial 7 of the 1st person in the results of the `find` command.

+### Unmarking a person's tutorial attendance: `unattend`

+Unmarks a person as attended for a specific tutorial.

+Format: `unattend INDEX c/TUTORIAL_NUMBER`

+* Unmarks the person at the specified `INDEX` as attended for the given tutorial (sets attendance value to 0).
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* `TUTORIAL_NUMBER` must be a valid tutorial identifier from t1 to t11.

+Examples:
+* `unattend 2 c/t5` unmarks the attendance for tutorial 5 of the 2nd person in the address book.
+* `find Betsey` followed by `unattend 1 c/t7` unmarks the attendance for tutorial 7 of the 1st person in the results of the `find` command.

 ### Exiting the program : `exit`